irfanMKhan/Java-Design-Pattern/README.md

 ### Iterator:
-provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 Bad Side:</br>
-` Limited Flexibility with Complex Iteration Logic.`
+`Limited Flexibility with Complex Iteration Logic.`

 Principle:</br>
 `A class should have only one reason to change.`

+### Compositor:
+Compose objects into tree structures to represent part whole hierarchies.Composite let clients treat individual objects and compositions of object uniformly.

+Bad Side:</br>
+``

+Principle:</br>

+### State:
+allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

+Bad Side:</br>
+``

+Principle:</br>

+### Proxy:
+Provide a surrogate or placeholder for another object to control access to it.

+Bad Side:</br>
+``

+Principle:</br>
+``